minth1468/music-theory-101/README.md

 - The chorus is the highlight of the song
 - Verse is often less tense than the chorus
-- Bridge comes before the chorus and usually serves as a energy build-up
+- Bridge comes before the chorus and usually serves as an energy build-up

 - Interlude may be replaced/consists of: solo and/or a second bridge